rhymes-ai/Aria/README.md

 We offer additional inference methods, such as utilizing [VLLM](https://github.com/vllm-project/vllm) for enhanced performance.
 For comprehensive details, please refer to [docs/inference.md](docs/inference.md).

 ### Cookbook
-Checkout these [inference examples](https://github.com/rhymes-ai/Aria/tree/main/inference/notebooks) that demonstrate how to use Aria on various applications such as chart understanding, PDF reading, video understanding, etc.
+Checkout these [inference examples](https://github.com/rhymes-ai/Aria/tree/main/inference/notebooks) that demonstrate how to use Aria on various applications such as chart understanding, PDF reading, video understanding, etc, available with both Hugging Face Transformers and [VLLM](https://github.com/vllm-project/vllm) backends.

 ## Fine-tuning